 Anton Webern (1883-1945) was one of the twentieth century’s most influential and path-breaking composers.
 Born in Vienna, he studied cello and piano before taking up composition studies with Arnold Schoenberg.
 Schoenberg and his twelve-tone method of writing were decisive influences in shaping Webern’s own work, as was his close collegiality with fellow Schoenberg pupil Alban Berg.
 Though Webern worked for years as a conductor, he sought always to focus on composing.
 His relatively small oeuvre consists of astonishingly crafted works in which expression is distilled into its simplest essentials.
 Following his late-Romantic early works, his mature output combined a devotion to dodecaphonic technique with his interest in the clear contrapuntal textures of Renaissance music.
 Mostly very brief, his pieces feature a meticulous handling of twelve-tone organization, spare textures, wide-ranging intervals, and a detailed concentration on timbral quality, involving then-uncommon extended techniques and a passing around of lines quickly from one instrument to another (Klangfarbenmelodie).
 Though not very appreciated during his lifetime, Webern’s music later garnered huge interest from other composers, spawning a whole area of new music often referred to as “post-Webern”.

 Webern first imagined his Op.
 22 quartet in 1928 as a concerto for violin, clarinet, horn, piano and strings, “in the spirit of some of Bach’s Brandenburg concertos”.
 By end of 1930, it had changed into a two-movement quartet for saxophone, clarinet, violin and piano.
 Though it met hostile criticism from critics at its Vienna premiere, Berg declared it “a miracle.
 What amazes me above all is its originality.”
 Its first movement, Sehr mäsig, is in a modified sonata allegro form.
-An introduction of five bars presents two tone rows in a spare texture of lightly lilting gestures.
-Two staccato F#s in the clarinet point out that pitch as a structural axis.
-The first and second themes are stated almost at the same time.
-The development section widens the dynamic and interval range and culminates in a climax of five voices using four tone rows.
-Exposition, development and recapitulation are each repeated.
-In the second movement, Sehr schwungvoll, a flexible version of rondo form, there are two themes, the second of which is canon-like.
-The movement’s central section is notably slower and the final A section intensifies the opening material with much louder dynamics.
+The second movement, Sehr schwungvoll, is a flexible version of rondo form, with two themes, the second of which is canon-like.

 Hailed in recent decades as a pathbreaker especially in the areas of tempo relationships and texture, Elliott Carter was a late bloomer who found his distinctive style in 1951 with his daringly complex First String Quartet.
 In that work, he introduced the idea of metric modulation to create the sense of motion between different, independent layers of music.
 He soon followed this with his Second String Quartet, in which the four parts set up a paradigm of heterogeneous interaction, and many more works in which he further developed his revolutionary ideas of eliminating a uniform rhythmic framework.
 When composing his violin/piano Duo in 1973, he was evidently thinking about the beginnings of his pioneering discoveries over twenty years earlier, for he wrote about this piece: